🌙

 Separate facts from feelings.

-When making a decision, explicitly separate what you know, what you assume, what you feel, and what you don't know.
-Most bad decisions come from treating assumptions as facts.
+When deciding, explicitly separate what you know, assume, feel, and don't know.

 08